azizssh/understanding-nodejs/README.md

 ## Conceptual Asides, Definitions:

-Command Line Interface

-: A utility to type commands to your computer rather than clicking.
+Command Line Interface: A utility to type commands to your computer rather than clicking.

 _Bash on Linux, Terminal on Mac, Command Prompt/PowerShell on Windows_